 I know those are big words, but I’m seriously not still suffering from altitude sickness.
-It was just so PLEASANT for me, for my husband, and for our teenage daughters.
+It was just so PLEASANT at Keystone Ski Resort for me, for my husband, and for our teenage daughters.

 Yes, it was exhilarating, awesome, and challenging, but I have never had a more pleasant skiing experience.
 My husband and/or I have vacationed in Vail, Beaver Creek, Jackson Hole, Killington, Smuggler’s Notch, and Snowshoe, WV.
 While we have enjoyed the skiing in all of those locales, at Keystone, the skiing was perfect and it just had a “happy place” feel to it that earned it my “Disney-like” accolades.